 There are many situations in your personal and professional life where you will be on the receiving and giving end of constructive feedback.
 As an employee (and human being), you probably try to avoid negative criticism and seek out positive feedback at work.
 However, while it's normal to try to avoid negative feedback, a critique need not feel like a personal attack.
 Instead, consider critical feedback as an opportunity for improvement to your behavior, and performance and embrace the other person for making their point or sharing their feelings.

-Before you give feedback, you’re never quite sure how the person will take it or how sensitive they’ll be.
+Before you give feedback, you’re never quite sure how the person will take it.
 No one really likes to receive criticism, even if it’s “constructive,” so it can be challenging to deliver.
 Some people don’t know how to go about it and wind up shying away from it altogether.

 The worst alternative is only giving good feedback, omitting anything even slightly negative out of fear of the person’s reaction.
 This is actually doing them a huge disservice.
 Sometimes it can be hard to hear that you’re doing something wrong, but it can also help the person get so far in their lives that they’ll look back and thank you for it.